-How to get your music on Spotify
+Spotify Promotion for Artists and how to get your music on Spotify

 Official Distribution is easy

-Thanks to the modern online music infrastructure this is super easy.
-It really is.
+Thanks to the modern online music infrastructure it is super easy to get your songs on Spotify and other streaming platforms or music stores.
+It really is!
 There are several online services like CD Baby, Routenote, Distrokid, Symphony and many more.
-They all allow you to officially distribute your music to all stores and streaming services.
-They may differ in some features; some allow you to distribute only in specific countries or very few stores; others may have all territories and stores on their programs but lack in service.
+They all allow you to officially distribute your music.
+They may differ in some features tho; some allow you to distribute only in specific countries or very few stores; others may have all territories and stores on their programs but lack in service.
 You have to compare and find the one that best suits your needs.

 A musicians struggle

 Numbers are money when it comes to Spotify and there is nothing wrong about caring about money.
 Music is your job or at least you want it to be!
 (And this guide to Spotify Promotion will hopefully get you a step further in that direction.)
 Every day we come across some posts on Facebook complaining about producers or musicians who aim to earn money with their art.
 I mean do they want us to starve?
-We really have to boos your earning because musicians like everyone else needs to earn to live.
+We really have to boost our earnings because musicians like everyone else needs to earn to live.
 Furthermore you surely want to be signed to a bigger label sooner or later.

-Best Practices in Spotify Promotion
+Best practices in indepentent Spotify Playlist Promotion

 Do your research

 It’s important to take a listen to the playlists and find out if your track really suits its style.
-It’s important that you don’t waste the playlisters time listening to irrelevant music.
-And you don’t want to waste your own time reaching out to people who won’t add your track to their playlist anyway.
-Being on the Spotify playlists profile can only see the playlisters name and picture.
-This is usually their Facebook profile picture.
+You don’t want to waste the playlisters time listening to irrelevant music.
+And even more important, you don’t want to waste your own time reaching out to people who won’t add your track to their playlist anyway!
+On the Spotify playlisters profile you can only see his or her name and the profile picture.
+This is usually also their Facebook profile picture.
 And that’s great because it allows you to search for the playlister on Facebook easily.
 You unfortunately cannot drop messages to people you aren’t connected with on Spotify.
-Once you figured out who runs the desired playlist, you can either send them a friend request or a message and hope it’ll be accepted/read.
-Make sure to always be nice and show how you can add value to their playlists.
-Keep in mind you want something from someone you do not know, it goes a long way to simply express gratitude to them for simple listening to your track.
+So either search for playlists by keywords or check out on which playlists similar artists got their music placed.

-Sooner or later you’ll surely land some spots and you may even make some new friends while working on your Spotify promotion.
+Sooner or later you’ll surely land some spots!
+And you may even make some new friends while working on your Spotify promotion.
 By the way, most of the people you’ll be reaching out to are young scandinavians because Spotify was first launched in Sweden and Norway.
 Of course those were the first creating independent playlists.
 It’s funny that most of the guys don’t even know how they gained their followers.
 You see, they really don’t see their playlist as a business.
 It’s just a hobby.
 They are adding music they like personally so again: Be nice!

-“Spotify Playlists & Radio”
+Automated Playlists & Radio

 Quality & targeting